Victoria Grover – 5 nights in the Utah desert with a broken leg

 (The Box-Death Hollow Wilderness, Utah)

-Victoria Grover is a 59 year old Physician assistant that has always held a fondness of the great outdoors, so one day in April of 2012 she decided to drive down to an area called the Box Death Hollow Wilderness in Utah to do some hiking.
+Victoria Grover is a 59-year-old Physician assistant who has always held a fondness for the great outdoors, so one day in April of 2012 she decided to drive down to an area called the Box Death Hollow Wilderness in Utah to do some hiking.

 She checked into a guest lodge and found an interesting map showing a trail through the region, and in the morning headed out to venture through the Utah wilderness.
-On her way out the lodge she asked the clerk if he could hold her supper until she got back that evening, which would be no later than 8 or 9pm, to which he replied “fine”.
-Apart from this clerk she didn’t tell a single other person she would be gone, and told no one exactly where she planned to hike.
+On her way out of the lodge, she asked the clerk if he could hold her supper until she got back that evening, which would be no later than 8 or 9 pm, to which he replied “Fine”.
+Apart from this clerk she didn’t tell a single other person she would be gone and told no one exactly where she planned to hike.

 She drove down a road called Hell’s Backbone and made her way to the red rock cliffs of the Box-Death Hollow Wilderness.
 Victoria had attended a survival course in the area in 1972, and was so happy to be back, later giving the following statement during an interview: